rohan-dhar/vectr.js/README.md

 <li>
 <h4><code>.swapXY()</code></h4>
 Swaps the x and y components of the Vectr.
+Is chainable.

 <h5>Parameters</h5>
 <code>.swapXY(onNew)</code>